Suzuki Ignis Common Problems and Solutions

 Problem:

-The EGR (Exhaust Gas Recirculation) valve is known to get clogged up with carbon.
-When the EGR valve becomes blocked, it causes misfiring, poor acceleration and poor engine idling.
-The idling will be erratic, instead of the revs remaining at a constant speed.
+The EGR (Exhaust Gas Recirculation) valve is prone to clogging with carbon deposits.
+When the EGR valve becomes blocked, it leads to misfiring, sluggish acceleration, and rough engine idling.
+The idling will be irregular, rather than the revs staying at a steady level.

 Solution:

-You can remove the EGR valve and clean it with some carb cleaner and a toothbrush, to remove the carbon build up.
-This should solve the problem.
-The video below, will give you an idea on how to do this:
+You can remove the EGR valve and clean it with some carb cleaner and a toothbrush to remove the carbon build-up.
+This should resolve the issue.
+The video below will give you an idea of how to do this.

 Difficulty level